Background pattern

 • If you need advice or more information, consult your pharmacist.

-• If you experience any side effects, consult your doctor or pharmacist, even if they appear in this leaflet.
+• If you experience side effects, consult your doctor or pharmacist, even if it is possible side effects not listed in this leaflet.
 See section 4.

 1. What is Strefen and what is it used for

 Strefen contains flurbiprofen.
 Flurbiprofen belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs) that have analgesic, antipyretic, and anti-inflammatory properties.
-It is used for the relief of symptoms of sore throat, such as irritation, pain, difficulty swallowing, and throat inflammation in adults and adolescents 12 years of age and older.
+It is used for the relief of symptoms of sore throat, such as irritation, pain, difficulty swallowing, and throat inflammation in adults and adolescents from 12 years old.

 2. What you need to know before taking Strefen